 The Porter-Cologne Water Quality Control Act authorizes the State Board to formulate, adopt, and revise state water policy, which may include water quality objectives, principles, and guidelines.
 (Water Code § 13140-13143).
 The State Water Board may also adopt water quality control plans for waters of the state.
-Regional Water Boards are required to establish regional water quality control plans, also known as Basin plans, for all areas within their regions (Wat.
+Regional Water Boards are required to establish regional water quality control plans, also known as basin plans, for all areas within their regions (Wat.
 Code, §13240).
 Statewide water quality control plans supersede regional water quality control plans to the extent of any conflict between the two plans for the same waters.
 (Wat.
 Code, § 13170.)

 Section 303(c)(2)(B) of the Clean Water Act (33 U.S.C. § 1313) requires states to adopt water quality criteria (i.e., water quality objectives) for all priority pollutants (33 U.S.C. § 1317(a)).
-In 1994, SWRCB and USEPA agreed to a coordinated approach to address priority toxic pollutants in inland surface waters, enclosed bays, and estuaries of California.
+In 1994, the State Water Board and U.S. EPA agreed to a coordinated approach to address priority toxic pollutants in inland surface waters, enclosed bays, and estuaries of California.
 In March 2000, State Board adopted the Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California (SIP) to implement priority toxic pollutant criteria.

-The California Toxics Rule was promulgated by USEPA in May 2000.
+The California Toxics Rule was promulgated by U.S. EPA in May 2000.
 In 2005, the State Water Board amended the SIP to provide a mechanism to implement the water quality criteria established in the CTR.
-The SIP contains implementation provisions for priority toxic pollutant criteria found within the National Toxics Rule, the CTR, and for priority pollutant objectives found in Basin plans.
+The SIP contains implementation provisions for priority toxic pollutant criteria found within the National Toxics Rule, the CTR, and for priority pollutant objectives found in basin plans.

-In addition, the SIP contains minimum requirements for implementing narrative toxicity objectives in the Basin plans.
-In Order WQO 2003-0012, the State Water Board determined that (1) the propriety of including numeric effluents for chronic toxicity in NPDES permits for publicly-owned treatment works should be considered in a regulatory setting, in order to allow for full public discussion and deliberation; and (2) the SIP be modified to specifically address the issue.
-In Resolution 2005-0019, the State Water Board directed staff to introduce an amendment to the SIP to address narrative toxicity control provisions.
+In addition, the SIP contains minimum requirements for implementing narrative toxicity objectives in the basin plans.
+In Order WQO 2003-0012, the State Water Board determined that (1) the propriety of including numeric effluent limitations for chronic toxicity in NPDES permits for publicly-owned treatment works should be considered in a regulatory setting, in order to allow for full public discussion and deliberation; and (2) the SIP be modified to specifically address the issue.
+In Resolution No. 2005-0019, the State Water Board directed staff to introduce an amendment to the SIP to address narrative toxicity control provisions.
 In 2012, staff were directed to incorporate toxicity control provisions as an amendment to the Water Quality Control Plan for Enclosed Bays and Estuaries of California.

-The ISWEBE Plan will be established by the State Water Resources Control under authority provided by Water Code section 13170.
-In accordance with Water Code section 13170, except where otherwise noted, the ISWEBE Plan would supersede any Regional Water Quality Control Plans (Basin plans) for the same waters to the extent of any conflict.
+The ISWEBE Plan will be established by the State Water Board under authority provided by Water Code section 13170.
+In accordance with Water Code section 13170, except where otherwise noted, the ISWEBE Plan would supersede any Regional Water Quality Control Plans (basin plans) for the same waters to the extent of any conflict.
 The ISWEBE Plan may also be used by the State Water Board in the future on a case-by-case basis to include state policies for water quality control.
-The Porter-Cologne Water Quality Control Act authorizes the State Board to formulate, adopt, and revise state water policy, which may include water quality objectives, principles, and guidelines.
+The Porter-Cologne Water Quality Control Act authorizes the State Water Board to formulate, adopt, and revise state water policy, which may include water quality objectives, principles, and guidelines.
 (Water Code § 13140-13143).
 In some cases, including these Toxicity Provisions, the State Water Board acts under the authority of both section 13170 and section 13140.

 Statement of Necessity for the Toxicity Provisions